mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 #### Interactive Session

-While the `es3890_acc` group has access to the NVIDIA RTX A6000 GPUs, the interactive group account `es3890_iacc` does not.
-The smaller GPUs that are available to the `es3890_iacc` cannot fit some of the larger models we will be using in this tutorial.
-To get around this, we can also start an interactive session through the ACCRE dashboard/visualization portal:
+There are two ways to start an interactive session for an ACCRE GPU node.
+One is to use the ACCRE visualization portal following the instructions below:

 1. On the ACCRE dashboard/visualization portal website, click on the "Interactive Apps" dropdown menu and click "ACCRE Desktop"
 2. Fill out the number of hours you would like to have allocated to you (1 hour should be enough for the tutorial)